 - Planting over 200 trees containing over 52 species

-- Irrigating the plants by strategically collecting and redispersing 50,000 litres of waste bore water, ensuring we utilise this as much as possible
+- Irrigating the plants by strategically collecting and redispersing 50,000 litres of waste bore water

 - Nurturing the gardens

-- Teaching and supporting the local community members maintain these gardens ensuring they thrive and produce good quality food
+- Teaching and supporting the local community members to maintain these gardens ensuring they thrive and produce nourishing food